Vaidh10/OpenACC-Practicecodes/README.md

 # OpenACC-Practicecodes

-This repository contains a comprehensive list of fully functional code examples for parallel programming on accelerators using OpenACC.
-The code is intended to help users learn and practice using OpenACC directives to accelerate their own codes and test them on different OpenACC compilers.
+This repository contains functional code examples for parallel programming using OpenACC.
+The repository is intended to help users learn and practice using OpenACC directives to accelerate their own codes.

 ## Requirements

-- A compatible compiler with OpenACC support.
-This includes:
+- A OpenACC Compiler:
   - NVIDIA HPC SDK compiler
   - Cray compiler
   - GCC (through the OpenACC plugin)
-  - Clacc compiler (OpenACC support for clang)
+  - Clacc compiler (OpenACC support for clang/LLVM)
-- An OpenACC-enabled device, such as a GPU
+- A device with a GPU

 ## Build Instructions

-To build the project, you will need to have CMake installed on your system.
 Here is an example of how you can use CMake to build the project:

 1. Create a new directory for the build files and Change directory to the build directory.